magic142/magic_SerialMIDI/README.md

    git clone https://github.com/magic142/magic_SerialMIDI.git

    or download the file and open it

 2. Install the required dependencies:

    pip install mido pyserial

-3. Run the application:
+3. Run the application

-python your_script_name.py

 ## Usage